brooksjessup/parkaccess/README.md

-# East Bay Regional Park Accessibility
+# Regional Park Accessibility in the San Francisco Bay Area
 *An accessibility analysis of the East Bay Regional Park District*

 ## 1. Problem Statement